 The first thing on your mind should be meeting the requirements.
 But you have no reason for concern since the list is short and contains items that are not difficult to acquire.
 Here is what you will need for a successful application process:

-How's the online application form for the ETA?
+How is the application form for the ETA?

-After you manage to put together all of the above, you can move on and access the application page to fill in the form.
-The task should not take you more than 20 minutes to complete, but if you have any questions, feel free to contact iVisa’s customer support.
-It is at your disposal 24/7, and it is free of charge.
+After you manage to put together the documents, you can access the application page to fill out the form.
+The task should not take you more than 20 minutes to complete, but if you have any questions, contact us.
+We are at your disposal 24/7.

 You will notice that the form on iVisa’s application page is broken down into three steps.